magento/merchdocs/src/catalog/product-price-tier.md

         - Set **Price** to `Fixed`.

-        - In the next field, enter the adjusted price for one unit at that tier.
+        - Then, enter the adjusted price for one unit at that tier.

         ![]({% link images/images/product-price-tier-fixed.png %}){: .zoom}
         _Tier Price as a Fixed Amount_